Best automatic savings apps 2026

 Chip monitors your incomings and outgoings.
 Then, every few days it'll work out an affordable amount to save on your behalf (you'll get the option to cancel if you can't afford it right now).

+Depending on which savings account you choose to open, you can earn up to 4.33% AER on your savings.
 Your pot of cash is instant access and any withdrawals from your Chip savings account will only take a few minutes.

-It's worth knowing it can take around seven days after signing up before you can start putting money aside with Chip, as your bank needs to first verify the Direct Debit (which is how the bot saves on your behalf).
+It can take around seven days after signing up before you can start putting money aside with Chip, as your bank needs to first verify the Direct Debit (which is how the bot saves on your behalf).

-Chip's free version allows you to use the savings account and three basic investment funds (however, they do charge a 0.5% fee on all investments).
+Chip's free version allows you to use the savings account and three basic investment funds (however, they do charge a 0.25% fee on all investments).

 -